 Unable to build an effective process: With the goal being to improve the quality and rate of development, all key stakeholders need to be involved in creating a process that can make sense of all the moving parts associated with open innovation.

 One of the main advantages of open innovation is that it eliminates the prevalent silo mentality.

 Tech behemoths like Google, Microsoft, and Facebook are starting to adopt the open innovation process and continue to exchange ideas with others outside their company.

 Part of its success can be attributed to the fact that open innovation doesn’t look the same for every organization.
 Not to mention, it’s proven to reach larger audiences, keep employees engaged, and create the potential for profitable partnerships.

 Ideascale gives organizations the tools they need to manage innovation at every stage, and with every type of partner.
-We invite you to get the Innovation Starter Kit and learn how to optimize your innovative processes.
+We invite you to get a demo and learn how to optimize your innovative processes.